-This year’s Cannes International Festival of Creativity Trends saw an explosion of ideas, with seriously innovative use of technology from those working in creative communications and advertising.
-Today, we look at the trends and see what they mean for videographers.
+In 2015, Cannes International Festival of Creativity Trends saw an explosion of ideas, with seriously innovative use of technology from those working in creative communications and advertising.
+In this post, we’re looking at the trends and see what they mean for videographers.

 VR was undoubtedly one of the major trends of the 2016 Cannes Lions Festival.
 What truly spoke to the team at SproutVideo (as well as the Festival judging panel) was The Displaced – a multimedia project comprised of a virtual reality film shot by Here be Dragons for the New York Times, which won the Grand Prix in the Entertainment and Mobile Categories.

 Unusually, the ‘wow’ factor of VR wasn’t at the forefront of this project, but rather the subject matter took centerstage.
 Viewers of the film experienced the devastating reality of life as a refugee firsthand thanks to the immersive medium used to tell the story.
 In this case, the use of VR was not at all gimmicky, but necessary to really delve into the life of those displaced by conflict.